Software Engineer Jobs at Pickle Robot Company with Visa Sponsorship

 Which visa types does Pickle Robot Company support for Software Engineer roles?

-Pickle Robot Company supports several visa pathways for Software Engineers, including H-1B, TN for Canadian and Mexican nationals, and F-1 OPT and CPT for students on academic programs.
+Pickle Robot Company supports several visa pathways for Software Engineers, including H-1B, TN visa for Canadian and Mexican nationals, and F-1 OPT and CPT for students on academic programs.
 For longer-term sponsorship, the company also supports EB-2 and EB-3 immigrant visa categories, which lead to a Green Card through the PERM labor certification process filed with the Department of Labor.

 What qualifications does Pickle Robot Company expect for Software Engineer roles?